Perfect Dutch Apple Pie

 Seriously guys, I’m patting my own back over this one.

-There’s not really one thing I can point out that makes this apple pie better than most of the other pies I’ve made.
+There’s not really one thing I can point out that makes this Dutch Apple Pie better than most of the other pies I’ve made.
 It’s a combination of attributes, really.

 The golden flaky crust is made with Gold Medal Flour, a combination of butter and shortening, and is laced with the boozy essence of Maple Crown Royal.
 I love using Gold Medal Flour for pie crust, because it always bakes up so consistently, that the even texture accentuates the prominent boozy buttery flavor.